Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 29:
 - By aGold.

+wave 30:
+- By Drian114.
+- Collab with airiLmao.

 wave 31:
 - By ML500.

 wave 32:
 - By bugpesto.
+- [fixme].

 wave 33:
 - By Sharkcrome.